 Kei Besar

 Kei Besar isn’t frequently visited, but if you have time the waterfalls are incredible.
-I’ve been to Kei Besar on 4 occasions, once in 2014 and again in July 2017, then 2 times in 2018.
-There are a lot less tourists here and the people are especially friendly, even by Kei standards.
+I’ve been to Kei Besar on at least 6 occasions from 2014 to 2024.
+There are a lot less tourists here (I haven’t seen one yet) and the people are especially friendly; even by Kei standards.
 There is almost no English spoken in Kei Besar so get your Bahasa ready!

 Waterfalls